ryxemu/server/BUILDING.md

 This is recommended if you plan to edit source code.

 If you open the folder in vscode, you may get a notification asking if you'd like to reopen it in a dev container.
-If you do not, you can click the bottom left area of vscode and look for either the option to `Reopen in Container``, or `Install Dev Container Extension``.
-If the install option is available, install it and then Reopen in Container.
+If you do not, you can click the bottom left area of vscode and look for either the option to `Reopen in Container`, or `Install Dev Container Extension`.
+If the install option is available, install it and then select `Reopen in Container`.

-Once open in a dev container, you will get intellisense, and a suite of extensions that allow you to work on the source code.
+Once reopened in a dev container, you will get intellisense, syntax checking, and an entire environment to debug and build binaries.
 You can press the `build` text located at the bottom bar of vscode to build the source code.
+If a prompt for which kit to use, select the bottom GCC option and continue.

 ## Build Baremetal

 This is not recommended.

-If you'd like to build the binaries natively inside linux without docker, you can use the .devonctainer subfolder for inspiration of what packages are required. `Each Dockerfile.<name>.dev` folder will list the packages known to be needed for a dev environment.
-Also, the `devcontainer.json` contains extensions that you may want to consider installing.
-Once done, you should be able to run the build command similar to the dev container final steps.
+If you'd like to build the binaries natively inside linux without docker, you can use the .devcontainer subfolder for inspiration of what packages are required.
+Each `Dockerfile.<name>.dev` folder will list the packages known to be needed for a dev environment.
+Also, `devcontainer.json` contains extensions that you may want to consider installing.
+Once done, you should be able to run the `build` shortcut on the bottom of vscode.
+Alternatively, you can run `make build` from a command prompt at the root path of this repository.

 ## Advanced Building for Other Linux Distributions